 Let’s start from the beginning.
 What is actually a sneeze? – A sneeze is a bodily function when a person or an animal forcefully expels certain irritants from the nose.
 This function is common for humans, but it’s also common for cats, dogs, lizards, chickens, and other animals.
-Sneezing can be caused by any type of irritant such as dust, strong smells, or any dirt.
+Sneezing can be caused by any type of irritants such as dust, strong smells, or any dirt.
 Sometimes cats sneeze when they sense catnip.

 Very often when you notice your cat’s sneeze you would simply say “bless you” and won’t put any other thoughts into it.
 Still, if sneezing is persistent it is an alert as that is not a common thing for cats.

 Why Is My Cat Sneezing a Lot?

 To begin with, the most common causes of sneezing in cats are a nose tickle, dust or dirt, allergies, exposure to strong smells, or inflammation.
 Sometimes your cat can start sneezing irritated by any of the listed causes, but if this sneezing comes along with other symptoms you should consider taking your cat to the vet.
 Some of the symptoms that your cat can show next to sneezing a lot are